-- Extraversion: Comfort level with relationships.
+Extraversion: Comfort level with relationships.
 Extraverts tend to be gregarious, assertive, and sociable.
-Introverts tend to be reserved, timid, and quiet. - Agreeableness: An individual's propensity to defer to others.
-Highly agreeable people are cooperative, warm, and trusting.
-People low in agreeableness are cold, disagreeable, and antagonistic. - Conscientiousness: A measure of reliability.
-A highly conscientious person is responsible, organized, dependable, and persistent.
-Those who score low on this dimension are easily distracted, disorganized, and unreliable. - Emotional stability: A person's ability to withstand stress.
+Introverts tend to be reserved, timid, and quiet.

+Agreeableness: Individual's propensity to defer to others.
+Highly agreeable people-cooperative, warm, and trusting.
+Low agreeableness people-cold, disagreeable, and antagonistic.

+Conscientiousness: A measure of reliability.
+A high conscientious person is responsible, organized, dependable, and persistent.
+Those who score low on this dimension are easily distracted, disorganized, and unreliable.

+Emotional stability: A person's ability to withstand stress.
 People with positive emotional stability tend to be calm, self-confident, and secure.
-Those with high negative scores tend to be nervous, anxious, depressed, and insecure. - Openness to experience: The range of interests and fascination with novelty.
+Those with high negative scores tend to be nervous, anxious, depressed, and insecure.

+Openness to experience: The range of interests and fascination with novelty.
 Extremely open people are creative, curious, and artistically sensitive.
-Those at the other end of the openness spectrum are conventional and find comfort in the familiar.
+Those at the other end of the openness category are conventional and find comfort in the familiar.

-Of the five factors, conscientiousness predicted job performance across all occupational groups.
+Of the five factors "conscientiousness" predicted job performance across all occupational groups.
 Individuals who are dependable, reliable, careful, thorough, able to plan, organized, hardworking, etc. tend to have a high job performance record.

-- 6. What behavioural predictions might you make if you knew that an employee had (a) a negative core self-evaluation? (b) a low Mach score? (c) low self-monitoring? (d) a Type A personality? - a) An employee with a negative core self-evaluation may be less productive, especially in managerial positions, than an individual with a positive core self-evaluation. - b) An individual with a high Mach should work hard and is likely to be aware of organizational politics and consistently concerned with performance.
-An individual with a low Mach score would likely have little concern with manipulating and controlling others. - c) An employee with low self-monitoring pays less attention to the behaviour of others and is less capable of conforming than is a high self-monitor. - d) A Type A personality could be demanding, impatient, concerned with deadlines and performance, and aggressive. - 7.
-To what extent do people's personalities affect how they are perceived?
+6. What behavioural predictions might you make if you knew that an employee had (a) a negative core self-evaluation? (b) a low Mach score? (c) low self-monitoring? (d) a Type A personality?

+These predictions: (a) An employee with a negative core self-evaluation may be less productive, especially in managerial positions, than an individual with a positive core self-evaluation. (b) An individual with a high Mach should work hard and is likely to be aware of organizational politics and consistently concerned with performance.
+An individual with a low Mach score would be predicted to be little concerned with manipulating and controlling others. (c) An employee with low self-monitoring pays less attention to the behaviour of others and is less capable of conforming than is a low self-monitor. (d) A Type A personality could be demanding, impatient, concerned with deadlines and performance, and aggressive.

+7. To what extent do people's personalities affect how they are perceived?